ionos-cloud/dim/ansible-deployment/README.md

 Requirements
 ------------

+This ansible only works on `Rocky Linux 8.5`, for more linux distro please test it.

 `Sudoer user`: The ansible user should be a member of the wheel group. and can use sudo without password.

 **Befor you run the ansible dim, you need to install the following packages:**